rixed/junkie/README.md

 - Automatically convert from bro/l7-filter/snort filters to junkie protocol discovery

-- Protocol discovery for DNS, MGCP, SIP
+- Protocol discovery for DNS, MGCP

 - When we found out a proto for TCP (that we know how to parse), register it both ways (using connection tracking hash?)